mustafakarakus/mobile-design-system/README.md

 To implement MobileDesignSystem on your SwiftUI Application, add it to your App through Swift Package Manager.

-Only you need to register the fonts on the app level as following.
+Only you need to register the fonts on the app level as following code block.

 ```
 import SwiftUI